KP govt’s insaf card : Patients wait for a year to get free surgery

 According to the steering committee, the main reason behind this is the hospital administration’s failure to implement the funds distribution policy among the employees.

-Syed Muzzamil Shah, a resident Peshawar and labourer by profession, told The News that his father Syed Ghani Shah could not get free angiography because of not having his naming in insaf card.
-The names of his seven family members were listed in the car, but that of his father, he said, adding that he could ensure treatment of his father by borrowing money from brother.
+Syed Muzzamil Shah, a resident of Peshawar and labourer by profession, told The News that his father Syed Ghani Shah could not get free angiography because of not having his name in insaf card.
+The names of his seven family members were listed in the card, but that of his father, he said, adding that he could ensure treatment of his father by borrowing money from brother.

 Bakhti Karam, a resident of the Madyan area of Swat, said surgery had been advised for his father because of back-related problems, but they had told to wait for 15 days due to the lack of beds in the hospital and, therefore, they would get treatment for his father at a private centre through insaf card.